leereilly/games/README.md

 * [Sudoku JS](https://github.com/baruchel/sudoku-js) - A Sudoku puzzle game with a clean design and mobile devices in mind.
 [Play it now](http://baruchel.insomnia247.nl/sudoku-js/sudoku.html)
 * [Spook](https://github.com/adriancooney/spook) - Traverse a pattern gates that rotate with every move.
 [Play it now!](http://adriancooney.ie/spook)
 * [Swap](https://github.com/nmoroze/swap) - New(award winning) take on the classic tile-based puzzle game, where you change which character you're controlling to reach your goal.
 [Play it now!](http://nmoroze.github.io/swap/)
-* [TransCube](https://github.com/jeroenverfallie/ggo13-transcube) - 2d puzzle platformer based on the concept of transforming into different "blocks", with their unique properties, and making you way to the end of the level with the provided transformations.
-[Play it now!](http://code.jerev.be/ggo13-transcube/)
 * [untrusted](https://github.com/AlexNisnevich/untrusted) - Meta-JavaScript adventure game by Alex Nisnevich and Greg Shuflin.
 [Play it now!](http://alex.nisnevich.com/untrusted/)
 * [Matching Pairs](https://github.com/gamedolphin/matching-pairs) - Made in HTML5 using Phaser as the framework, original assets and generated music.
 [Play it now!](http://gamedolph.in/sample-page/matching-pairs/)
 * [Zoko](https://github.com/lulea/game-off-2012) - 3D version of Sokoban.
 [Play it now!](http://lulea.github.io/game-off-2012/)